-Comprehensive income attributable to Enstar was \$1.1 billion for the year ended December 31, 2023, as compared to comprehensive loss of \$1.2 billion for the year ended December 31, 2023 was primarily driven by net income of \$1.2 billion and net unrealized gains on our fixed maturities, AFS, net of reclassification adjustments of \$218 million, partially offset by the reclassification adjustment of \$363 million associated with the novation of the Enhanzed Re reinsurance described above.
+Comprehensive income attributable to Enstar was \$1.1 billion for the year ended December 31, 2023, as compared to comprehensive loss of \$1.2 billion for the year ended December 31, 2022.
+Comprehensive income for the year ended December 31, 2023 was primarily driven by net income of \$1.2 billion and net unrealized gains on our fixed maturities, AFS, net of reclassification adjustments of \$218 million, partially offset by the reclassification adjustment of \$363 million associated with the novation of the Enhanzed Re reinsurance described above.
 The unrealized gains on our fixed maturities, AFS, combined with our favorable investment return, described above, contributed to a net TIR of 7.2% in 2023, in comparison to a TIR of (9.0)% in 2022.